-Of course, many of us will say it is about fighting for freedom.
-Others will talk of the miracles of a few Jews battling and defeating the Greek army, and of the miracle in which one jug of oil for the Bais HaMikdash (Temple) Menorah that would normally only burn for one day lasted for eight!
+But what is Chanukah really all about?
+Of course, many will say it is about fighting for freedom.
+Others will talk of the miracles of a few Jews battling and defeating the Greek army, and of the miracle of the oil, in which one day’s worth of oil for the Bais HaMikdash’s (Temple) Menorah, lasted for eight!

 The Chassidic masters teach us that the eight days of Chanukah also remind us of what the Greek Assyrians tried to destroy.
-We should remember the eight days of Chanukah correspond to the eight days from birth when we do Bris Milah.
-And that every eight days have a Shabbos in them and there is always a Rosh Chodesh during Chanukah.
+We should remember the eight days of Chanukah correspond to the eight days from birth when we do Brit Milah; there is always a Shabbat in the eight days of Chanukah; and there is always a Rosh Chodesh during Chanukah.

-- As we spin the Dreidel we should remember that it was used to disguise the Torah study of children under the Greek’s rule.
-So too we should commit ourselves and our children to greater Torah study.
+- As we spin the Dreidel, we should remember that it was used to disguise the study of Torah of children during the rule of the Greeks.
+We should commit ourselves and our children to greater Torah study.

-- As we eat the Latkes fried in oil we should remember the miracle of the oil that transpired because of the commitment to fight for the light of Torah.
-So too we should take a stand for Torah and Mitzvos.
+- As we eat the Latkes fried in oil, we should remember the miracle of the oil that transpired because of the commitment to fight for the light of Torah.
+So too we should take a stand for Torah and Mitzvot.

 - When we think of the oil, we should remember that just as oil floats to the top and doesn’t stay mixed, we should be inspired to remain distinct from the society we are in.
 Not every fad or gadget needs to be ours to “fit in” to American Society.
 We need to feel and project greater pride in what is unique about us and rise to the top, as the oil teaches.

-- As we count eight days with Shabbos in it, we should count ourselves to greater Shabbos observance.
-How about getting ready earlier?
-And making our Shabbos meals more meaningful and joyous?
+- As we count eight days with Shabbat in it, we should count ourselves to greater Shabbos observance.